Reference¶

 Whether or not a default utility provided by the

-property is also entered as an instance in memory.
-This property has no effect if default_utility has been set toNone
+default_utilityproperty is also entered as an instance in memory.
+This property has no effect if default_utility has been set toNoneorFalse.

 - reset(preserve_prepopulated=False)¶